pascalandy/dummy/dummy.md

 ## Chapter 36

-Widows and orphans are terrible fucking tragedies, both in real life and definitely in typography!
+Widows and orphans are terrible fucking tragedies, both in real life and definitely in typography.

 ## Chapter 37